kubernetes-sigs/gateway-api/site-src/concepts/use-cases.md

    443, and starts watching for routing resources associated with `ana-gateway`.

-7. Charlie gets the IP address of `ana-gateway` and creates a DNS record outside the cluster for `ana.application.com` to match.
+7. Chihiro gets the IP address of `ana-gateway` and creates a DNS record outside the cluster for `ana.application.com` to match.

-8. Charlie tells Ana that she's good to go, using the Gateway named `ana-gateway`.
+8. Chihiro tells Ana that she's good to go, using the Gateway named `ana-gateway`.

 9. Ana writes and applies [HTTPRoute] resources to configure which URL paths